SharathKumarVadla/Speech-Recognition-System-LSTM/README.md

 **Deployment**

 The application has beeen built using streamlit and deployed in the streamlit cloud.
-The application can be accessed using the below link.
+The application can be accessed using the below link.<br>
 *https://speech-recognition-system-prototype.streamlit.app/*

 **Conclusion**